winitzki/scall/tutorial/programming_dhall.md

          in (Natural/fold limit Accum update init).list
 ```

+#### Creating finite streams

-Let us now see how to create finite or infinite streams.
+Let us now see how to create streams.
+We begin with finite streams.

 To create an empty stream, we specify a "step" function that immediately returns `Nil` and ignores its argument.
 We still need to supply a "seed" value, even though we will never use it.